The Sanskrit Heritage Site

 allows compatibility of the grammatical tools.

-The choice of the dictionary is set to a default by the configuration of the
+The choice of the dictionary is set to Heritage by default by accessing

 respectively